Burnley down after Tottenham defeat and Luton on verge of joining them

 A goalless draw had looked on the cards until an 86th-minute opener from Bryan Mbuemo put the Bees ahead.

-Dominic Solake then equalised for the home side with 60 seconds of normal time left, only for Wissa to win it for the visitors.
+Dominic Solanke then equalised for the home side with 60 seconds of normal time left, only for Wissa to win it for the visitors.